 If the test is successful

-- If the test is successful, make the Chat webhook active.
+If the test is successful, you can make the Chat webhook active in an Automation.

 After testing the Chat webhook, you'll make it active in your Workspace.